 - Vacation and sick leave

-- Small stipend for living expenses
+- Small stipend for living expenses (full-time internships)

 - Funding and leave for professional development activities

 Applications for internship are accepted on a rolling basis.
 Appointments vary in length and may be structured to meet an academic calendar.
 Typically we seek interns starting March/April for Summer Interns and July/August for Year Long Interns.

 - Commitment to Quaker values of peacebuilding, social justice, equality, and environmental stewardship

 - Strong written, oral, and electronic communication skills